 Tread with caution down the pathway of more rules and regulations.
-Who pays the piper calls the tune.
+Fit for purpose regs are sometimes like a mirage as who pays the piper calls the tune.

 I’ll stop here and say that we should still be exploring some of these approaches.
 Jumping forward with elaborate and difficult to enforce regulations does have its pitfalls.
-But if pursued, it’s best done in multi-stakeholder learning environments where the legal, social, ethical and technical considerations can be mapped and experimented with.
+But if pursued, it’s best done in multi-stakeholder, transdisciplinary learning environments where the legal, social, ethical and technical considerations can be mapped and experimented with.
 Both in lab type settings and in the field.
-Even better through networks of living labs.
-We’ve got a course coming we’d like to co-create with the community.
-It’s based upon a report I did in a services business (Greater Than X) I was leading, ‘Designing a Humanity Centric Digital Economy‘.
-It focuses on the practical ways we can do this type of systems intervention, and much more.
+Even better through networks of living labs and wholistic sandbox style environments.
+Learn by doing.

 Let’s move to the next lever and fulcrum…

-We are an amazingly adaptive species.
-When strong forces are present we usually figure it out.
+We are an amazingly adaptive and resilient species.
+When strong forces, shocks and crises are present we usually figure it out.
 This is another system leverage point.
 In this approach people as designers, engineers, data scientists etc need autonomy to make decisions.
 Cross functional teams in businesses need this to self-organise.
 Citizens and communities need self determination to do this.
 But organisational structures and behaviours need to match.
-The paternal and authoritarian leadership styles that currently dominate are a major hindrance.
+The paternal and authoritarian leadership styles, patterns of civil engagement and tokenistic approaches of democracy that currently dominate are a major hindrance.
 This is baggage from the industrial revolution.
 It might have served a purpose then but it makes this scenario challenging while this paradigm still reigns supreme.

 This is one of the things that stuck out to me early on in the film.
 The reference to what defines success.
 An algorithm is optimising for it.
 Running multivariate experiments to find the most effective path to achieve it.
 Companies focus on it.
 At some point in the chain we as humans define it.
 Be it engagement, growth, revenue or any other metric that “matters”.
 Time well spent, wellbeing determinants or shifting perceptions and behaviour.
 What we measure influences what we value.
 It shapes how we behave.
 Especially in the current paradigm.
 Even more so for those responsible for designing products and services used by millions or billions of people.